sukritishah15/DS-Algo-Point/README.md

 ## Don't know how to create a PR?
 Refer this: [Steps to create a PR](STEPS_FOR_PR.md)

+### We are NOT actively accepting submissions for Hacktoberfest'22

 ## Maintainers for this project (Refer [this](MAINTAINERS.md) for Instructions specific to Maintainers)
 - Sukriti Shah - @sukritishah15

 ### Past Maintainers for this project
 - Sukriti Shah - @sukritishah15